 The Board prohibits certain items from being in school, on school premises or at school-sponsored activities away from the school, or on a school bus traveling to or from school or any school activity, function or event, or any other school sanctioned or authorized vehicle for transportation.
 It shall be a violation of this CSC for any student to possess any prohibited item.
-Possession of prohibited items may constitute Class II or Class III violations as set out in Topic 1.23.
+The following paragraphs list items and the action taken against those who possess them.
+The paragraphs do not reflect a complete listing of items prohibited in school, but contain the items most dangerous and most notable in society that should not be in schools.
+Other items may be prohibited at the discretion of the Principal and according to other stipulations in the CSC.